saikirannn77/Sales-Dashboard/README.md

 # Sales-Dashboard
-This project contains an interactive Sales Dashboard built in Excel.
-It helps in analyzing profitability, product performance, customer segments, and shipping modes with dynamic slicers and visualizations.
 ## 📊 Sales Dashboard
 This project contains an interactive Sales Dashboard built in Excel.
 It helps in analyzing profitability, product performance, customer segments, and shipping modes with dynamic slicers and visualizations.